-Dealing with challenging behaviour from a 7 year old is hard work, and can be very emotionally draining on parents.
-Here’s 4 key tips for managing 7 year old behaviour from parent expert Diane Levy.
+Dealing with challenging behaviour from 6, 7 and 8 year olds is hard work, and can be very emotionally draining on parents.
+Here’s 4 key tips for managing behaviour at this age from parent expert Diane Levy.

 A few key steps, and consistency, will go a long way to moving the behaviour forward.
 Behaviour expert Diane Levy reminds us there’s no magic bullet in response to a reader’s question.